-Total heat dissipation for the laser is specified in Table 3-2.
-The laser head typically dissipates 325 W from its base surface while the RF power module typically dissipates 175 W for a total typical heat dissipation of 500 W (maximum total heat dissipation is < 575 W).
-The C-20 and C-30 must be provided adequate cooling to keep the laser's operating temperature within acceptable limits.
+Total heat dissipation for the laser is specified in Table 3-2 (p.
+26).
+The laser head typically dissipates 400 W from its base surface while the RF power module typically dissipates 200 W, for a total typical heat dissipation of 600 W (maximum total heat dissipation is 675 W).
+The C-40 must be provided adequate cooling to keep the laser operating temperature within acceptable limits.
 The cooling method that is used must not induce stresses that will result in misalignment of the laser resonator.
-The C-20 and C-30 heat sinks are designed so that the assembled structure remains free of excessive stress.
-Installation requirements related to cooling of the air-cooled version of the C-20 and C-30 lasers are discussed in detail in "Air Cooling" (p.
+The C-40 heat sinks are designed so the assembled structure remains free of excessive stress.
+Installation requirements related to cooling of the air-cooling version of the C-40 laser are discussed in detail in the subsection titled "Air Cooling" (p.
 32).

-3.5.1 Comparison of Air & Liquid Cooling (Reference)
+3.5.1 Comparison of Air Cooling and Liquid Cooling (Reference)

 Air cooling and liquid cooling each have distinct advantages.
-Table 3-1 describes the factors to be taken into consideration when choosing a cooling system for a laser module.
+Table 3-1 describes the factors that should be taken into consideration when choosing a cooling system for a laser module.